 If you're new to film:

-If you go down this route, you’ll really get a feel for film photography.
-A standard roll of film will give you 24 or 36 shots to work with, and you’ll need to wait for your film to be processed to find out if your photos turned out as you envisioned.
+A standard roll of film will give you 24 or 36 shots to work with, and you'll need to wait for your film to be processed to find out if your photos turned out as you envisioned.
+You can also make creative choices — such as deciding whether you want black and white or colour — when you choose a film stock to load in your camera.

 If you already have experience with film photography:

-SLRs are easy to find on the second-hand market.
-They have different levels of automation depending on the model and its era, so you want to do your research before buying one.
-With an SLR camera, you’ll have more options when it comes to key camera settings, as well as access to different lenses and accessories.
-They’re also studier than the budget-friendly point-and-shoot versions.
+Consider a 35mm SLR camera — also a great choice for those using film as an opportunity to learn the manual side of photography.
+SLRs are easy to find on the second-hand market and have different levels of automation depending on the model and era, so do your research before buying.
+With an SLR, you'll have more options when it comes to key camera settings, as well as access to different lenses and accessories.

 Processing and printing your negatives